Para leer este hoja informatica en español, presione aquí.

 Table of Contents

-Your immune system protects your body by fighting germs and infections.
+Your immune system protects your body by fighting germs (such as viral, bacterial or fungal pathogens) and infections.
 White blood cells are an important part of your immune system.
-HIV infects and destroys a type of white blood cell called a CD4 cell (sometimes called a T-cell).
+HIV infects and destroys a type of white blood cell called a CD4 cell (sometimes called a T-cell or, more specifically, a CD4 T-cell).

 As the immune system loses CD4 cells, it becomes weaker and is less able to fight off germs.
 When it loses a large number of CD4 cells, people living with HIV are at risk of getting AIDS-related opportunistic infections (OIs), which are infections that can cause serious illness or death.